ahsanj/vagrant-devops-box/README.md

 - vagrant
 - virtualbox

-Go to the clone directory and run the follwoing command
+Go to the clone directory and run the following command.

 - vagrant up

-To ssh to your box
+To ssh to your box.

 - vargrant ssh